thasso/pyjip/docs/source/getting_started.rst

 The validate block in JIP are written in python and within a jip script a set of functions is already exposed to simplify certain tasks.
-Take a look at :ref:`the python context <python_context>` for a detailed description of all the functions and variables that are available by default.
+Take a look at :ref:`the python context <python_context>` for a detailed description of all the functions and variables that are available in the default context.

+You can find more information on :ref:`tools validation and pre-processing here. <validation>`